Layalchristine24/Layalchristine24.github.io/content/blog/202303_openxlsx/index.md

 )
 ```

 Finally, you can write the data into the workbook thanks to the function [`writeData()`](https://ycphs.github.io/openxlsx/reference/writeData.html).
 Note that you set the first active row to be the second one by running `first_row <- 2L` as you want to leave the first row free for some future comments.
+You can also directly apply your already defined `style_variables_names` by setting it in the `headerStyle` argument and you can also choose to add a filter to every column by setting `withFilter` to `TRUE`, which will be done for the worksheet containing the `data_penguins_raw` data set.

 ```r
 #--- define first row ----------------------------------------------------------